 Though it does not directly bind with cannabinoid receptors, CBD does interact with other receptors in the body such as serotonin, adenosine and vanilloid receptors.
 It can also affect some neurotransmitters by delaying uptake.
 CBD is a powerful antioxidant, which has beneficial properties throughout the body.
 Because it does not get you high, CBD can be taken pretty much any time of the day.

-Even in large servings, CBD is well-tolerated by both humans and animals.
+According to the World Health Organization CBD is well-tolerated by both humans and animals.
 For more information on what it feels like to take CBD, click HERE.

 Testing for CBD and THC